Is your marketing working -

 4

-A founder-led venue services business needed to move from a one-person operation to something scalable and eventually sellable.
-Twenty years of client relationships needed segmenting.
-The website journey needed rebuilding.
-The messaging needed shifting from a directory service to a curated collection with genuine human expertise behind it.
-Work ongoing
+A boutique. founder-led venue finding business needed to move from a one-person operation to something scalable and eventually sellable.
+Twenty years of client relationships needed segmenting, the new website journey needed rethinking, and the positioning needed to shift from a directory listing to a curated offer with real expertise behind it.

 Coffee chat?